Introduction

 Purpose

-The Prolonged Power Outage Payment will give eligible households $2380 per week for up to three weeks.
-These payments are made via direct bank transfer each week depending on the number of days a property is without power, rather than as a lump sum.
+The Prolonged Power Outage Payment will give eligible households $2,380 per week for up to three weeks and $3,088 per week for up to three weeks for eligible businesses.
+These payments are made via direct bank transfer each week depending on the number of days a property is without power, rather than a lump sum.

 Payments are for each cumulative 7-day period per electricity account holder, up to a maximum of 3 payments.
 The overall time without power does not need to be a continuous 7-day period, as long as the days without power add up to 7 days.